Zandwhich/Python-Table-Print/README.md

 # Usage

 Python Table Print is object-oriented.
 This means that a `PrintTable` object gets instantiated and added to/edited.
-When the table is ready to be printed/created, this can be done by calling the `print_table`/`get_table` methods.
+When the table is ready to be printed/created, this can be done by calling the `get_table` method.
 An example can be found in `example.py`, but is copied here for convenience:

+## Basic Usage

 ```python
 from table import PrintTable